jon3654/synthsgw/README.md

   java -classpath build synthgw.SynthGW
   ```

-  Will later include a guide on how to use it as a jar file.
+  Will later include a guide on how to use SynthsGW as a jar file.